Darxo/Hardened/README.md

 - Improve knock back logic for Spiked Impaler to behave like the Knock Back skill from shields
 - Newly spawned faction parties no longer teleport a few tiles towards their destination during the first tick
 - Hitpoint and Armor damage base damage rolls for attacks are no longer separate.
 The same base damage roll is now used for both damage types
-- Hitpoints recovery on brothers is now more accurate (The Cook Follower now actually increases the hitpoint recovery)
+- Hitpoints recovery on brothers is now more accurate (camping recovery fix)
 - Fix some positional effects (e.g. Lone Wolf or Entrenched) visually persisting outside of combat
-- Bandaging allies now updates their overlay ui correctly
 - Dying enemies no longer set the LastCombatResult to `EnemyDestroyed`, unless they were the last one to die.
-This fixes a Sunken Library exploit
+This fixes a rare Sunken Library exploit
 - Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn
 - Two entities can no longer accidentally get teleported (e.g. via Knockback) onto the same tile
 - Every accessory now plays a default sound when moved around in the inventory
 - Change the inventory icon of the **Witchhunter's Hat** to look exactly like the sprite on the brother
 - Characters under berserker mushroom effect no longer yell when they use ranged attacks
-- The id of the item `mouth_piece` is changed to `armor.head.mouth_piece` (it used to be `armor.head.witchhunter_hat`)
 - Prevent the same random human name (e.g. Leader or Knight) to be generated in succession
 - Throw Pot/Flask skills are no longer considered an attack
 - Remove a duplicate loading screen